 - To mechanical Hue dimmer and Tap switches, if you don’t have access to a phone or tablet.

-We we show you how to use the Official Philips Hue app to make the DIY sunrise wake up alarm, use IFTTT.com (If this then that) to program your lights for various alarms and scenarios.
-Finally we will explain the features of the amazing app Sleep as Android.
+We show you how to use the Official Philips Hue app to make the DIY sunrise wake up alarm, use IFTTT.com (If this then that) to program your lights for various alarms and scenarios.
+Finally, we will explain the features of the amazing app Sleep as Android.

 Configuring Philips Hue App for Sunrise